toxicity1985/atoum-documentation/source/en/running_tests.rst

    $ ./bin/atoum -d tests/units -m mageekguy\\atoum\\tests\\units\\asserters\\string::testContains

 .. note::
-   It's important to double each backslash to prevent them from being interpreted by the shell.
+   It's important to use double backslashes to prevent them from being interpreted by the shell.

-You can replace the name of the class or the method by ``*`` to mean ``all``.
+You can replace the name of the class or the method with ``*`` to mean ``all``.

 .. code-block:: shell